[Latest Update November 2025]

 With home golf set ups becoming more and more popular, golf mats are no longer being bought exclusively by driving ranges and golf clubs.
-Designs of golf mats have also evolved to cater for the golfer who practices at home.
+Designs of golf mats have also evolved to cater for the golfer who plays and practices at home.
 In this guide, I provide key considerations when buying a golf mat for your home set up, as well as types of products on the market to suit different needs.

 Key Takeaways